wuchong/jacman/README.md

 # Jacman

 Jacman is a flat and responsive design theme for [Hexo](http://zespia.tw/hexo/) based on [Pacman](https://github.com/A-limon/pacman).
-It's a simple cool theme.Modified some colors and display.
+It's a simple and cool theme.
+Modified some colors and display.

 [Demo](http://wuchong.me/)